hexanal/fredmercy-blog/entries/2020-08/2020-08-07/jammed.md

 title: jammed
 description: breathe in, breathe out, edibles in, time out
 type: nerd
+edit: 2020-08-24 @ 5:34pm
 ---

 `1:32pm:` What will I do today?
-I'll try to figure out whether VueJS is a good candidate to help me build a goddamn website efficiently.
+I'll try to figure out whether VueJS is a good candidate to help me build a <del>goddamn</del> website efficiently.
 I need this website to be _light_, I need it to be _to the point_, and _efficient_.
 So I'm checking whether VueJS can compile that javascript starter kit and keep it under...
 80KB?

 `1:37pm:` See, I really don't want to start using a framework that can't give me a minified package that weighs less than 146.52KB; and don't give me that gzipped size metric I don't give a fuck about, bro.
 I keep my eyes on the prize, which is some javascript code that only does what it FUCKING NEEDS TO.